Mauritania woos investors to BirAllah gas field

 In October 2022, to expedite BirAllah’s development, the Mauritanian government initiated discussions with BP, the field’s original contractor, to explore the technical and economic conditions required to push the project forward.
 Mauritania proposed using N’Diago Port as a base for gas liquefaction, storage, and export facilities, setting a timeline to move the project toward a final investment decision (FID) by the second half of 2025.

 However, BP ultimately decided not to proceed with the timeline and requested a four-year extension for further engineering studies.
-“The conditions weren’t met for the extension, and the contract expired,” the Minister of Energy and Petroleum, Mohamed Ould Khaled, told African Business.
+“The conditions weren’t met for the extension, and the contract expired,” the Minister of Energy and Petroleum, Mohamed Ould Khaled, tells African Business.
 “We maintain a strong relationship with BP, which continues as the main developer of the GTA gas field and leads an ambitious green hydrogen project in Mauritania.”

 Following BP’s exit from BirAllah, Mauritania has been proactive in advertising the field to a global audience.
-“We are currently stepping up our efforts to promote the BirAllah field by initiating contact with world-class companies with the technical and financial capacity to propose a development plan and negotiate new contracts,” Minister Ould Khaled said.
+“We are currently stepping up our efforts to promote the BirAllah field by initiating contact with world-class companies with the technical and financial capacity to propose a development plan and negotiate new contracts,” Minister Ould Khaled says.

 As a result, BirAllah remains an open opportunity for new partners who align with Mauritania’s vision of accelerated, sustainable development.